InvalidSapien007/Cab-Booking-System/README.md

 Cab Booking System
 ====

 Introduction
 ----
 Cab Booking System is a Simple Console Application where a user can book a cab between different client locations.
 Multiple employees can book the same cab to travel to client locations or in between stops.
 Each cab will have a dedicated route and will travel to and fro at different timings.

 Assumptions
 ----
 ```
 1.This project consists of a single Admin.
 2.The time between two locations is provided beforehand for an employee to book a cab.
-3.If a employee source, destination and cab time lies in between a route and trip time of a cab respectively, the cab will pick it up irrespective of it's current location.
+3.If an employee source, destination and cab time lies in between a route and trip time of a cab respectively, the cab will pick it up irrespective of it's current location.
 4. For demonstaration process all the accepted ride will start in 10 seconds and will also end in 10 seconds.
 The real time required code is commented.
 ```
 ADMIN LOGIN